 Voting is open to anyone and is open from April 1 - April 30.
 You can vote everyday once a day.
 In addition, you can choose a wild card to nominate any one park you would like to see receive an additional $20,000.

 27th Annual In the Company of Women Awards Ceremony

-Twelve outstanding women leaders will be honored on March 5 at 6 p.m., for their contributions to the Miami-Dade County community.
-Admission to the awards ceremony is $60 with advanced purchase and $65 at the door.
+Twelve outstanding women leaders were honored on March 5 at 6 p.m., for their contributions to the Miami-Dade County community.

 The Parks Foundation received a $24,000 check from Major League Baseball's Miguel Cabrera